 Virtual Assistants are one of the most popular online jobs from home because of its flexibility.
 You can work around your own schedule as long as you can make your deadlines from anywhere!

-Earning potential: Virtual assistants set their own wages but you typically see anywhere from $15 per hour all the way to $100 per hour.
+Earning potential: Virtual assistants set their own wages but you typically see anywhere from $25-$100 per hour.

 An easy work-from-home job you can complete is in transcribing.
 Transcribers take what is spoken and turn it into written (typed) words.